Fitting The Rider:

 You DO NOT want a saddle to fit to the shape of a DAMAGED back or they will never have a chance at a healthy back.

-If you realize there is a problem, shape the wire to what the withers should be shaped like not how the horse is and then evaluate the saddle to see if there is enough room for their shoulders to fill out and their top line to come back up.
+If you realize there is a problem, shape the wire to what the withers and rocker should be shaped like not how the horse is and then evaluate the saddle to see if there is enough room for their shoulders to fill out and their top line to come back up.
 At first the saddle may be too wide and the rocker angle too straight but you can correct that with using our remuda saddle fitting pad and put shims to fill in until their back recovers if they are able to or permanently if necessary.

 Checking The Wither Angle/Shape: